demirramazan/personelmanagement/README.md

-# Personel Managment System use by spring boot application and react js.
+# Personel Managment System

+Use by backend services spring boot application and frontend react js.